The moment-weight inequality and the Hilbert-Mumford criterion: Rationality

-Since $\rG$ is connected it follows from Step~2 that the $\rG$-action on $X$ lifts to a $\rG$-action on $E$ via~\eqref{eq:LIFT} if and only if $\cA_\mu(x_0,u,\ox)\in 2\pi\hbar\Z$ for all triples $(x_0,u,\ox)$.
+Since $\rG$ is connected it follows from Step~2 that the $\rG$-action on $X$ lifts to a $\rG$-action on $E$ via~\eqref{eq:LIFT} if and only if $\cA_\mu(x_0,u,\ox)\in 2\pi\hbar\Z$ for all triples~${(x_0,u,\ox)}$.
 This proves Theorem~\ref{thm:LIFT}. \end{proof}

-The following theorem shows that the equivariant symplectic action~\eqref{eq:muaction} is a homotopy invariant and gives conditions on the symplectic form $\om$ under which the moment $\mu$ can be chosen so that the triple $(X,\om,\mu)$ is rational.
+The following theorem shows that the equivariant symplectic action~\eqref{eq:muaction} is a homotopy invariant and gives conditions on~$\om$ under which the moment map~$\mu$ can be chosen so that the triple~${(X,\om,\mu)}$ is rational.